 Today, the State Bar of California is directly responsible to the Supreme Court of California.
 It is headquartered in San Francisco and has branches in Los Angeles and Sacramento.

 California was the first state in the United States to approve a legal certification program.
 Under California Rule 1-400(D)(6), a lawyer may not claim he or she is a specialist unless he or she is certified by either the California State Bar Board of Legal Specialization or an entity approved by the Board of Governors.
 Board-certified lawyers in California may seek and obtain more than one certification if otherwise qualified.

-The Consumer Attorneys of California (CAOC) was founded in 1961 as a professional legal organization that provided continuing legal education to its members.
+The Consumer Attorneys of California (CAOC) was founded in 1961 as a professional legal organization that provided continuing legal education to its members, including many of the top personal injury lawyers in California.
 Prior to 1995, the CAOC was known as the California Trial Lawyers Association (CTLA).
 Today, the CAOC has grown to more than 3,000 attorneys in California who focus on representing...
 Read more »

 The California Attorneys for Criminal Justice (CACJ) was formed in 1973 and has grown to over 2,000 members.
 The CACJ is the country's largest statewide organization of criminal defense lawyers in California.
 The CACJ works to defend the rights of the accused, provides quality continuing legal education courses, preserves due process, and...
 Read more »

 The California DUI Lawyers Association (CDLA) was founded in 1989.
 As an affiliate of the National Association of Criminal Defense Lawyers (NACDL), California DUI attorneys in CDLA promote the rights of the accused and a fair criminal justice system.
 CDLA is focused on issue impacting the DUI and drunk driving defense attorney...
 Read more »